Support Staff - Flexible Spending Accounts

 To be eligible for this benefit, you must meet all of the eligibility criteria below:

-- Have a dependent child under the age of five and not yet attending kindergarten who:
+- Have a dependent child under the age of six (five prior to January 1, 2022) and not yet attending kindergarten who:

 - Has been verified as an eligible dependent; and